JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2022_10.md

 The text written 67 years ago is a door that, once opened, once we go to the other side, we realize that it is an instrument that leads us to discover that the most important thing of all is LOVE.
 But, really, everything is a door, everything is open to reach our fundamental essence... which is love.

-> «That day, the Master's sermon was reduced to a single and enigmatic sentence.
+> “That day, the Master's sermon was reduced to a single and enigmatic sentence.”
 >
-> »He just smiled wryly and said, “All I do here is sit on the bank and sell river water.”
+> “He just smiled wryly and said, “All I do here is sit on the bank and sell river water.”
 >
-> »And he concluded his sermon.
+> “And he concluded his sermon.”
 >
-> The water carrier had set up his post on the river bank and thousands of people came to buy water from him.
+> “The water carrier had set up his post on the river bank and thousands of people came to buy water from him.
 The entire success of his business depended on those people not seeing the river.
-When, finally, they saw, he closed the business.»
+When, finally, they saw, he closed the business.”

 Let's go through the door that is _The Urantia Book_, let's discover with its reading what has always been there, within our reach, at hand: the river that we all have inside.